 Tennessean Rebecca Barnette, a member of ARS, ran one of the WLM Facebook pages (until it was shut down).
 ARS member Scott Lacy appears to manage the White Lives Matter Texas and Oklahoma Community Facebook page, posting family photos on the Facebook profile.
 To top it off, ARS also claims to be “the leading force behind the WLM Movement.”

 But the “white lives matter” message is not as simple as it seems.
 Much like the Council of Conservative Citizens (CCC), which inspired Dylann Roof to kill nine people last year in Charleston, S.C., ARS also promotes the false black-on-white crime narrative.

-The fliers promoting WLM also includes the ARS logo, a lightening bolt and runic symbol drawn over a phoenix –– a Greek mythological bird that arises from a tragic death, representing, according to ARS, the “Strength, Defiance, Perseverance and Nobility” of the “Aryan Spirit.”
+The flyers promoting WLM also includes the ARS logo, a lightening bolt and runic symbol drawn over a phoenix –– a Greek mythological bird that arises from a tragic death, representing, according to ARS, the “Strength, Defiance, Perseverance and Nobility” of the “Aryan Spirit.”

-ARS members in southeast Texas have so far taped fliers on bathroom walls, light posts and bus stops that read, “It’s Not Racist to Love your People,” including the hashtag #whitelivesmatter.
-But ARS has gone farther than simply handing out fliers to promote its message.
+ARS members in southeast Texas have so far taped flyers on bathroom walls, light posts and bus stops that read, “It’s Not Racist to Love your People,” including the hashtag #whitelivesmatter.
+But ARS has gone farther than simply handing out flyers to promote its message.
 The group organizes social gatherings to build a sense of camaraderie among supporters, and plans to organize a campout around Houston, Texas, next month.

 Divine Truth Ministries (DTM), an anti-Semitic religious sect, also is planning a White Lives Matter rally coinciding with Adolf Hitler’s birthday in April to “promote the idea that Whites have a right to live, and without fear; and to secure the existence of our people, and a future for white children” –– a not too subtle nod to David Lane’s infamous “14 Words.”